open-contracting/credere-backend/README.md

 - MAX_FILE_SIZE_MB -> max file size allowed to be uploaded
 - PROGRESS_TO_REMIND_STARTED_APPLICATIONS -> % of days of lender SLA before an overdue reminder.
 for example a lender with a SLA of 10 days will receive the first overdue at 7 days mark
+- ENVIRONMENT -> Needs to be set as production in order to send emails to proper address.
+If not emails will be sent to test_email_receiver

 You should configure the pre-commit for the repo one time